- ASU Home

 You are assured if you are graduating from an accredited high school and present the required combination of high school class rank and college entrance test scores indicated below.
 Students from accredited high schools must earn minimum ACT (composite) or SAT scores for the class ranks listed here:

 |Top 10%*||No minimum scores (but we need to have them on file)|

 |3rd Quarter||File Review||File Review|

 |4th Quarter||File Review||File Review|

 * Recommended program or the Distinguished Level of Achievement on the Foundation High School Program.

 **Recommended or Distinguished Achievement Program or the Endorsements or Distinguished Level of Achievement on the Foundation High School Program or its equivalent.

 ***SAT scores include combined critical reading and math.
 Redesigned SAT scores include evidence-based reading & writing and math.
 Both SAT tests will use the combined maximum score of 1600.
-Click here for additional information regarding the exam.
+Visit the Redesigned SAT web page for additional information regarding the exam.
 Requirement for those who took the old SAT prior to March 2016 is a combined minimum score of 820.